lit/rfcs/rfcs/0000-rfc-template.md

 What impact will this proposal have on security?
 Does the proposal require a security review?
 (We have a security team available for reviews)

-We especially care about the handling of untrusted user-inputs by library code so that we contnue to prevent XSS vectors.
+We especially care about the handling of untrusted user input by library code so that we contnue to prevent XSS vectors.

 ### Documentation Plan

 Do we need to create or update any documentation to complete this proposal?
 Does related documentation have a clear home in our docs outline?
 What playground examples or tutorials should be created?

 ## Downsides